BigSSL: Exploring the Frontier of Large-Scale Semi-Supervised Learning for Automatic Speech Recognition: Introduction

 In this report, we study the utility of large models, with the parameter count ranging from 600M to 8B, pre-trained and self-trained on extremely large and diverse unlabeled datasets containing hundreds of thousands to a million hours of audio.
 More precisely, we construct: \begin{itemize} \item P-models: Models pre-trained on large unlabeled datasets. \item PS-models: Models pre-trained and self-trained with large unlabeled datasets. \end{itemize}

 These models are in turn utilized to improve various labeled downstream tasks.
 We compile an extensive list of downstream tasks with audio data ranging from tens of hours to tens of thousands of hours across a wide variety of domains and languages.
 We focus on three different classes of downstream training methods: \begin{itemize} \item Training P-models on labeled datasets. \item Downstream self-training with P-models. \item Fine-tuning with PS-models. \end{itemize} The first two training methods only employ unlabeled data in addition to the labeled data of the downstream task.
-Meanwhile, PS-models are self-trained upstream and additional labeled data to that of the downstream task is used for their construction.
+Meanwhile, PS-models are self-trained upstream on a large amount of additional pseudo-labeled data.

 For the rest of the section, we highlight key findings, present an overview of the paper and comment on related work.